confessore/azuremyst/README.md

 ## **afterthoughts**

+avoid letsencrypt rate-limiting:
+only docker-compose-release in a domain linked environment with all the necessary ports open

-the `nginx` service will generate the SSL certificate
-it will also renew the certificate before it expires
+the `nginx` service will generate the SSL certificate it will also renew the certificate before it expires

 &nbsp;